dowjones/react-dropdown-tree-select/README.md

 ## React Dropdown Tree Select

 A lightweight and fast control to render a select component that can display hierarchical tree data.
 In addition, the control shows the selection in pills and allows user to search the options for quick filtering and selection.
+Also supports displaying partially selected nodes.

 ## Table of Contents